 - List the crash history of the street/intersection.
 ICBC/CoV provides statistics of how many crashes/fatalities occur at major intersections (source).
 Crashes are not a one-time occurrence, but part of a larger trend.
 Connecting the history of crashes in a five year or 10-year time span helps the public and the government identify the most dangerous areas and prioritize a safer street design.
 For example: “This is the 271st crash at this intersection in the past five years, the 145th one that resulted in injury, and the third resulting in a fatality.”

 - Describe the speed limit in the area.
-A substantial body of evidence demonstrates that higher speeds lead to higher rates of fatality when crashes occur, and higher speeds lead to higher rates of crashes (source).
-30km/hr is substantially safer than 50km/hr, because crashes will occur less often (drivers have more reaction time), and because crashes that occur will be less fatal (because of the lower force of impact).
+A substantial body of evidence shows that vehicles at higher speeds are likelier to crash and higher-speed crashes are likelier to be fatal. (source).
+30km/h is substantially safer than 50km/h, because crashes will occur less often (drivers have more reaction time), and because crashes that occur will be less fatal (because of the lower force of impact).
 Do not state “speed was not a factor.”
 If someone is hurt or killed, speed is always a factor.
 Even if it is fair to say the driver was not going the speed limit, the speed limit should be stated.

 |Instead of writing this…||…consider writing this.|